Revenue Management Total Guide: Definition, Strategies & Software

 An effective strategy for optimising your prices is market segmentation.
 This is where you divide your customer base into different demographics, analyse their behaviours and booking habits, and then attempt to create tailored segment pricing for each customer type.
 For example, you could charge business guests lower room rates because you know you are likely to recoup your money from their use of your corporate facilities.

-In the end, you need to identify your most profitable guests.
+In the end, you need to identify your most profitable guest.
 You don’t need to create services for all your potential segments, but focus on the most profitable for you in terms of customer acquisition costs, distribution costs, as well as behaviour, average spend, lead time, RevPAC, etc.

 Competitor analysis

 Competitor analysis can be another great strategy for boosting your revenue.
-This strategy involves evaluating the strengths and weaknesses of your competitors and adapting your own strategy in order to gain a competitive edge.
+Basically, this strategy involves evaluating the strengths and weaknesses of your competitors and adapting your own strategy in order to gain a competitive edge.
 This helps you find your position in the market and the data you collect gives you the insight you need to make smart revenue management decisions.
 For example, you might identify a gap in the market and then create upselling or cross-selling strategies to address this opportunity and boost your revenue streams.

 Forecasting